 Having an emergency fund is important, but it’s a bit different than a sinking fund.
 Emergency funds are good for covering expenses that come out of nowhere and can bankrupt you in no time.
 An emergency like a sudden layoff, an accident, or a surprising health discovery is different from annoying bills.

-A sinking fund is an account (or a set of envelopes) that prepares you for expenses that pop up and give you a headache.
+The sinking fund method is an account (or a set of envelopes) that prepares you for expenses that pop up and give you a headache.
 Those once-per-year insurance bills.
 Unpredictable car repairs.
 Garbage bills that get paid every 3 months…though you can never remember exactly which month they’re due again.

-When those bills come in the mail, do you get a sinking sense of dread in the pit of your stomach?
-You can cover this bill, but it will be a stretch.
+When those bills come in the mail, do you get a sense of dread in the pit of your stomach?
+Maybe you can cover this bill, but it will be a stretch.
 Or worse, it’s going to have to go on a credit card (again).

 It’s ironic, but the way to stop that sinking sensation is with a sinking fund.
 This fund gets you ready for these expenses.
 It also keeps away the panic that makes you add to credit card bills.

-Here’s an example of how sinking funds helped Kristin with her debt:
+Here’s an example of how the sinking fund method helped Kristin with her debt:

 How to Set It Up